elliotclowes/learnt.me/Articles Read/2024-06/Article — The hunt for truly alternative investments — from alligators to concrete.md

 Unusual investment ideas with big growth potential are not a new concept, of course.
 Finding non-correlated investments which offer both a return on one’s capital, as well as a reasonable assurance of the return of one’s capital, does matter.

-Heller may have decided to pass on investing in alligator farming, but the search for head-turning investment ideas goes on.